danylovaolha/BackendlessDataCollection/README.md

 Never makes api call to Backendless.
 Returns **true** if Backendless collection is empty.

 #### `whereClause`
-Returns where clause for the current collection or empty string if it was created without slice.
+Returns where clause for the current collection or empty string if it was created without whereClause.

 #### `populate()`
 Forcibly populates current collection from the Backendless data table (greedy initialization).
 Under the hood it just iterate over remote table.